-Step 9: Check Upward Or Downward Keyword Trend Using Google Trends
+Step 9: Check Upward or Downward Keyword Trend Using Google Trends

-Go to Google Trends and type in keywords from you list.
+Go to Google Trends and type in keywords from your list.
 You will get a graph of the volume certain keyword had over time.
 You will see whether keywords are trending up or down.
 Ideally, they are trending up or at least are not trending down heavily.

 This is important because you don’t want to invest in some keywords for the next few months if that keyword is losing popularity rapidly.
 It doesn’t matter if you are ranked high when people just stopped searching for it.

-You can add another column to your keyword list to type in if certain keyword is trending up or down.
+You can add another column to your keyword list to type in if a certain keyword is trending up or down.

-Step 10: Pair Those Keywords With Pages On Your Site
+Step 10: Pair Those Keywords with Pages on Your Site

 Now that you have the most important data you are ready to pair them with your pages.
 Relevancy is the most important thing.
 If you pair your page with irrelevant keyword and get a lot of traffic, it just won’t result in sales because you are getting people that are searching for something else.

-Think about using the best keywords for best products.
+Think about using the best keywords for the best products.
 You ideally want to get a lot of traffic to your best sellers simply because you want them to purchase as much as possible.
 Don’t forget to pair your homepage and category pages with good keywords.

-If you don’t have enough resources try focusing only on best keywords and pages.
-Most probably majority of your sales comes from a smaller number of products.
+If you don’t have enough resources try focusing only on the best keywords and pages.
+Most probably the majority of your sales comes from a smaller number of products.
 Use this as a guideline for effort allocation in SEO too.

 To give you a short summary of everything we explained in this guide, here is a short checklist to put everything in perspective: